-This range essentially covers most quality new production brands and top used models.
+This range covers most quality new production brands and top-quality used models.
 For example, the Boston, Steinway’s top brand next to Steinway itself, has some new upright models within this range.
 Also, better quality used handcrafted pianos are available.

 This is the range in which one’s quality options for a new upright piano really kick into high gear.
-The selection includes a wide variety of excellent new production pianos, as well as a growing number of new handcrafted pianos.
+The selection includes a wide variety of excellent new production pianos and a growing number of new handcrafted pianos.

 Hopefully, the examples of used and new uprights above give you a better idea of what you can get within each price range.
-Now we’d like to offer one thought for your consideration on your buyer’s journey.
+We want to offer one thought for your consideration on your buyer’s journey.

-A poor or mediocre quality grand is not better than a fine quality upright.
-Indeed, there are fine uprights several times more costly than lower quality grands.
-It is not merely the design that establishes the overall quality of a piano, but the materials and workmanship as well.
+A poor or mediocre grand is not better than a fine-quality upright.
+Indeed, fine uprights are several times more costly than lower-quality grands.
+It is not merely the design that establishes the overall quality of a piano but the materials and workmanship.
 Only the best grands are better than the best uprights.

-But if a grand piano really isn’t an option right now, then getting the best possible quality upright is a fine choice, especially in terms of fitting the space available in one’s home as well as the space within your checkbook.
+But if a grand piano isn’t an option right now, then getting the best possible quality upright is a fine choice, especially in terms of fitting the space available in one’s home and the space within your checkbook.

-The upright models in all three of these brands possess the Steinway tone and much of the same materials.
+The upright models in all three brands possess the Steinway tone and many of the same materials.
 Boston and Essex are production uprights, while Steinway’s K-52 is handcrafted.
 Any payments on a new Boston and Essex can be applied to a later Steinway purchase, per Steinway’s lifetime Trade-Up policy.